saikn85/uda-fend-projects/README.md

 # UDACITY - FEND

-A repository that hosts all projects that are a part of Frontend Web Developer Nanodegree course
+A repository that hosts all projects that are a part of Frontend Web Developer Nanodegree Program.